onyxraven/zsh-saml2aws/README.md

 ## Aliases

 In any case `<exec-profile>` is available in a shortcut alias below, it is positional, but optional.
 If you do not specify a profile, it will use the 'base' role you have assumed.
 For these commands, any extra parameters are passed to `saml2aws`, so use `--` to separate your flags from a command.
+Each of the commands with a profile also have autocompletion from your loaded `~/.aws/config` file enabled.

 | Alias | parameters                 | description                                                                   |
 | ----- | -------------------------- | ----------------------------------------------------------------------------- |